krud-dev/ostara/README.md

 # Ostara

-Ostara is a desktop application that provides various features to monitor and interact with Spring Boot Applications via Actuator.
+[Ostara](https://ostara.dev/) is a desktop application that provides various features to monitor and interact with Spring Boot Applications via Actuator API.

 **OSTARA IS IN PRE RELEASE!**